DETAILED ACTION

 retrieving, based on the comparing of the weighted set of feature vectors to one or more other feature vectors, at least one image representation from the one or more other image representations that has a greater similarity to the dominant segmentation than the non-dominant segmentation (Jin, [Fig. 10], [0102] note after feature vectors of images (or to-be-retrieved images) are extracted according to the technical solution of an example embodiment of the disclosure, retrieval may be performed according to the extracted feature vectors, and then retrieved images are sequentially returned in descending order based on similarity).

-Jin does not explicitly teach latent space.
+Jin and Mosseri do not explicitly teach latent space.

 However, Liu teaches this (Liu, [0020] note images are initially mapped to base descriptors that characterize the images as vectors in a latent space.
 The first layer of the graph neural network may be configured to receive base descriptors as input.
 The base descriptors for images in the repository and the query image may be generated by applying a machine-learned model, such as an artificial neural network model (ANN), a convolutional neural network model (CNN), or other models that are configured to map an image to a base descriptor in the latent space such that images with similar content are closer to each other in the latent space, [0051] note content retrieval system 130 identifies 510 images relevant to the query image by selecting a relevant subset of image nodes.
 The image descriptors for the relevant subset of image nodes have above a similarity threshold with the query descriptor.
 The content retrieval system 130 returns 512 the images represented by the relevant subset of image nodes as a query result to the client device).

-It would have been obvious to one of ordinary skill in the art at the effective filing date of the application to combine the feature map of Jin with the latent space of Liu according to known methods (i.e. characterizing images in a latent space).
+It would have been obvious to one of ordinary skill in the art at the effective filing date of the application to combine the feature map of Jin and Mosseri with the latent space of Liu according to known methods (i.e. characterizing images in a latent space).
 Motivation for doing so is that can effectively learn a new descriptor space that improves retrieval accuracy while maintaining computational efficiency (Liu, [0007]).

-Claim 2: Jin and Liu teach the method of claim 1, further comprising analyzing a visual focus of each of the first segmentation and the second segmentation within the image representation, wherein the determining that the first segmentation is the dominant segmentation is based at least on the analyzing of the visual focus of each of the first segmentation and the second segmentation within the image representation (Jin, [0108] note the division unit 1104 is configured to: divide the feature map in a predetermined region division manner, to obtain the plurality of target regions; or perform an ROI pooling operation on the feature map, to map ROIs to the feature map to obtain the plurality of target regions, [0009] note a region of interest (ROI) pooling operation).
+Claim 2: Jin, Mosseri and Liu teach the method of claim 1, further comprising analyzing a visual focus of each of the first segmentation and the second segmentation within the image representation, wherein the determining that the first segmentation is the dominant segmentation is based at least on the analyzing of the visual focus of each of the first segmentation and the second segmentation within the image representation (Jin, [0108] note the division unit 1104 is configured to: divide the feature map in a predetermined region division manner, to obtain the plurality of target regions; or perform an ROI pooling operation on the feature map, to map ROIs to the feature map to obtain the plurality of target regions, [0009] note a region of interest (ROI) pooling operation).

-Claim 4: Jin and Liu teach the method of claim 1, further comprising analyzing a location of each of the first segmentation and the second segmentation within the image representation, wherein the determining that the first segmentation is the dominant segmentation is based at least on the analyzing of the location of each of the first segmentation and the second segmentation within the image representation (Jin, [0089] note the image may be divided in the three manners shown in FIG. 7, part (1) to part (3), to obtain 14 regions R1 to R14.
+Claim 4: Jin, Mosseri and Liu teach the method of claim 1, further comprising analyzing a location of each of the first segmentation and the second segmentation within the image representation, wherein the determining that the first segmentation is the dominant segmentation is based at least on the analyzing of the location of each of the first segmentation and the second segmentation within the image representation (Jin, [0089] note the image may be divided in the three manners shown in FIG. 7, part (1) to part (3), to obtain 14 regions R1 to R14.
 Then a max pooling operation is performed in each region according to a coordinate position of the each region, to determine a feature vector v of the each region).

 analyzing a classification of each of the first segmentation and the second segmentation within the image representation; and annotating the first segmentation with a first classification and the second segmentation with a second classification, wherein the determining that the first segmentation is the dominant segmentation is based at least on the first classification (Jin, [0099] note FIG. 9 shows a schematic diagram of weights of regions in an image according to an embodiment of the disclosure.
 For ease of description of the effects of the technical solution of an example embodiment of the disclosure, weights of the regions are annotated in the image, illustratively shown in FIG. 9.
 A box denoted as “GT” shown in FIG. 9 represents a region in which a salient object is located in each image.
 It can be seen from FIG. 9 that a weight of a region including a salient object is generally relatively large, and a weight of a region including no salient object is generally relatively small.
 In this way, a feature of a foreground region may be strengthened, and a feature of a background region may be weakened, thereby implementing more appropriate and more accurate image feature encoding, and greatly improving image retrieval performance).

-Claim 7: Jin and Liu teach the method of claim 1, wherein the at least one image representation from the one or more other image representations comprises a set of external search results that is a ranked in order of similarity to the dominant segmentation (Jin, [Fig. 10], [0102] note after feature vectors of images (or to-be-retrieved images) are extracted according to the technical solution of an example embodiment of the disclosure, retrieval may be performed according to the extracted feature vectors, and then retrieved images are sequentially returned in descending order based on similarity).
+Claim 7: Jin, Mosseri and Liu teach the method of claim 1, wherein the at least one image representation from the one or more other image representations comprises a set of external search results that is ranked in order of similarity to the dominant segmentation (Jin, [Fig. 10], [0102] note after feature vectors of images (or to-be-retrieved images) are extracted according to the technical solution of an example embodiment of the disclosure, retrieval may be performed according to the extracted feature vectors, and then retrieved images are sequentially returned in descending order based on similarity).

 Claim 15: Jin teaches one or more computing devices comprising: one or more processors; and memory having a plurality of computer-executable instructions stored thereon; wherein the computer-executable instructions are configured to, when executed by the one or more processors, cause the one or more computing devices to perform a plurality of operations, the operations comprising: